 Latest insights, case studies and news from across the network

-In celebration of International Women’s Day, HLB’s Chief People Officer Marina Kooijmans shares her thoughts on why we must all #choosetochallenge in order to forge a gender equal society.
+In celebration of Pride month, HLB’s Chief People Officer Marina Kooijmans shares her thoughts on why is diversity and inclusion important part of work environment.

 Get in touch